 If the faith of these men… their “set of beliefs” or their “Christianity” aren’t working for them and hasn’t provided answers to tough questions, I applaud their courage and honesty.
 There’s actually an opportunity to lead beneath the surface of their crisis.
 I think what these things tend to expose is that our congregations and pulpits are full of religious people who are threatened because, most likely, they haven’t yet had their own crisis of faith… their own “dark night of the soul”.
 They would prefer men like these to just choke it down and carry on towing the “party line”… that these crises of faith will pass and, if not, they should be dealt with quietly, “In-house”.

-Expressing uncertainty and asking tough questions publicly makes a lot of people nervous, afraid and insecure because either they have no answers themselves or they haven’t thought deeply about tough issues.
-They feel pretty comfortable in their ignorance.
-People who ask hard questions or who are struggling with their faith rock other people’s boats.
+Expressing uncertainty and asking tough questions publicly makes a lot of people nervous, afraid and insecure because the people being asked either have no answers themselves or they haven’t thought deeply about tough issues.
+I think people feel pretty comfortable in their ignorance and folks who ask hard questions or who are struggling with their faith make people nervous.

-Yeshua didn’t come to start a religion and He isn’t exactly a “Christian” either.
+Yeshua didn’t come to start a religion called “Christianity” and He isn’t exactly a “Christian” either.
 Nevertheless, a religion did spring up over the centuries and we have a lot of problems within “Christendom”… the religion of Christianity.
 Besides the variations within Catholicism and Eastern Orthodoxy, there are over 40,000 protestant denominations, all differing slightly on some point of theology or practice.
-I think the Protestant belief in “Sola Scriptura” has gotten us into trouble.
-We have over-emphasized doctrine and elevated it beyond it’s place and, in doing so, we have painted ourselves into a corner by placing too much pressure on what your set of beliefs are.
+I think we have over-emphasized doctrine and elevated it beyond it’s place and, in doing so, we have painted ourselves into a corner by placing too much pressure on what your set of beliefs are.

 Do you know why 11 of 12 apostles and hundreds or thousands of followers of Yeshua were martyred before the end of the 1st century?